roguehistory/DIGH-HIST3812/content/en/week/eleven/instructions.md

 ### Do

 **If you're feeling overwhelmed, you can take a break this week.
 Just continue to play with the notebooks from week nine.
-You don't have to do the items below unless you feel so inclined**
+You don't have to do the items below unless you feel so inclined.**

+##### Now Optional:

 1. Make a new notebook (or modify an existing one) to load data from a new datasource.
 2. ~~Visualize the provenance of your data using Leaflet~~